biodash/biodash.github.io/content/codeclub/04_ggplot2/index.md

 First, every graphic shares a *common template*.
 This is like thinking about the sentence "The cat sat on the mat" grammatically as the template `NP V PP` (`N`oun `P`hrase "The cat", `V`erb "sat", `P`repositional `P`hrase "on the mat").
 Once you understand this structure you can "say" a *lot* of different things.

 (And I mean a *lot*.
-The [ggplot cheat sheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf) gives has over 40 geoms, but because this is a language, users can create their own [extensions](https://exts.ggplot2.tidyverse.org/gallery/) that you can also utilize, adding over 80 more.)
+The [ggplot cheat sheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf) lists over 40 geoms, but because this is a language, users can create their own [extensions](https://exts.ggplot2.tidyverse.org/gallery/) that you can also utilize, adding over 80 more.)

 Second, the way we put layers together is identical to the way we use pipes.
 You can read `%>%` as "and then": `select()` and then `mutate()` and then `summarize()`.
 In graphics, we can say "show this layer, and then *overlay* this layer, and then *overlay* this layer", etc., using a very similar syntax.